 Hi there reader, my name's Joel.
 Just a few years ago, my wife and I were spending six figures a year and had a negative savings rate: basically, we were the anti-mustachians.
 Then my wife got into a car accident.
 She wasn’t seriously injured, thankfully, but the car was totaled.
 Around this time a friend pointed us to the Financial Independence community, and everything changed.

 We took the $10K insurance check and put it into Vanguard instead of buying a second car.
 We cut our expenses down significantly, allowing us to max out our 401ks and pay down our mortgage.
-We saved over $300K in three years, and are on track to reach FI by year five!
-(UPDATE: I finally quit my job!)
+We saved over $300K in three years, and reached financial independence by year five!
 I started this blog to share the details of our financial 180, and our many lessons learned.

 What is Financial Independence?
 FI is the milestone on your savings journey that signifies your passive income meets or exceeds your annual expenses.
 Roughly speaking, when your savings exceed 25x your annual expenses, your money will last forever.